 Short for Really Simple Syndication, RSS feeds allow your visitors to subscribe to your blog so that they receive updates whenever you post new content.
 Every blog should provide an RSS feed so that the most dedicated members of your audience can stay in the loop.
 Adding an RSS feed to your, blog couldn’t be simpler, particularly if you use the popular Word Press platform, which automatically generates RSS feeds.
 WordPress users can find their RSS feeds by adding Weed’ to their blog’s URL.

-In spite of revolutionizing the way in which people search the Web, many companies are still failing to recognize the importance of social search.
+In spite of revolutionizing the way in which people search web design, many companies are still failing to recognize the importance of social search.
 Social search engines, such as Google Social Search, allow people to receive customized results based on their browsing habits and geographical location.
 In order to tap into the constantly expanding social search audience, your content needs to be relevant and authoritative.
 Social search engines draw SEO expert data from the social network that determines a company’s reputation, such as likes, shares, reviews and ratings.

 4 —Social Bookmarking

-Social bookmarking websites serve as discovery engines that recommend websites based on interests and other criteria.
+Social bookmarking SEO websites serve as discovery engines that recommend websites based on interests and other criteria.
 People use these services to share bookmarks of WebPages and annotate and edit them.
 Popularized by the launch of Delicious in 2003, social bookmarking has now become an essential part of the hierarchy of social media marketing.
 Companies can get involved by creating profiles on sites like Delicious, Digg and StumbleUpon and sharing new content as it is published.
 Other major social networks, such as Facebook, also facilitate bookmarking to a degree.

 5 —Social Networking